-From Wednesday 25 March, we are no longer allowing partners/family members in antenatal clinics, scans or any other appointments at the antenatal day unit until further notice.
+We are no longer allowing partners/family members in antenatal clinics, scans or any other appointments at the antenatal day unit until further notice.
 If you are due to come in for one of these appointments, please come alone.
 The only exception is the 20 week scan where one partner is now allowed to attend with you.

 Thank you for your understanding at this difficult time.

 From the moment you find out you are pregnant your life is going to change.
 Our aim is to work in partnership with you and your family throughout your pregnancy, birth and afterwards, to offer you all of the services and support you will need.
 Our dedicated team of staff offer a range of services both in hospital and out in the community and we have been recognised nationally for our low caesarean section rates

 Expecting a baby can be an exciting but daunting time and it’s not always planned.
 Our staff at Grimsby, Scunthorpe and Goole hospitals are here to help with the decision making at every step of your pregnancy journey.

 Just found out you’re pregnant?

 Your local midwifery team will be a great help to you throughout your pregnancy, ensuring you have access to all the information and clinical support you need to give your baby the best start in life.
 If you have done a pregnancy test and it is positive the next step is to contact a midwife as soon as possible, preferably before eight weeks into the pregnancy.